aosabook/500lines/spreadsheet/spreadsheet.markdown

 ## Code Walkthrough

-\aosafigref{500l.spreadsheet.architecture} shows the links between HTML and JS components:
+\aosafigref{500l.spreadsheet.architecture} shows the links between HTML and JS components.
+In order to make sense of the diagram, let’s go through the four source code files, in the same sequence as the browser loads them.

 \aosafigure[240pt]{spreadsheet-images/00-architecture.png}{Architecture Diagram}{500l.spreadsheet.architecture}

-In order to make sense of the diagram, let’s go through the four source code files, in the same sequence as the browser loads them:

 * **index.html**: 19 lines
 * **main.js**: 38 lines (excluding comments and blank lines)